Perinatal Depression

 Lifestyle

-• Do not drink alcohol when you are pregnant.
-It is also safest not to drink alcohol if you are breastfeeding.
+• Do not drink alcohol when you're pregnant.
+It's also safest not to drink alcohol if you're breastfeeding.

 • Limit how much you have to 0–1 drink a day.